Vaccine Info

 Gilead has initiated various clinical studies to evaluate the safety and efficacy of remdesivir in adults diagnosed with COVID-19 following the U.S. FDA's rapid review and acceptance of Gilead's investigational new drug filing.

 The approval of Veklury for use in non-hospitalized patients on January 21, 2022, is supported by a randomized, placebo-controlled phase 3 clinical trial that included 562 non-hospitalized patients with mild-to-moderate COVID-19 who were at high risk for progression to severe COVID-19, including hospitalization or death.
-The main outcome measured in the trial was whether a patient was hospitalized for any COVID-19 related reason or died from any reason within 28 days of treatment.
-Overall, 2 of 279 patients who received Veklury (0.7%) required COVID-19 related hospitalization compared to 15 of 283 patients who received a placebo (5.3%).
-There were no deaths in either group.

 On January 17, 2022, the results from the COVID-19: Canadian Arm of the phase 2 SOLIDARITY Trial (CATCO) - 3-arms in a 1:1:1 ratio randomization to either the control arm, consisting of standard supportive care treatment for COVID-19 or remdesivir plus standard supportive care or Interferon-beta-1a plus standard supportive care.
-Interpretation: Remdesivir, when compared with standard of care, has a modest but significant effect on outcomes important to patients and health systems, such as the need for mechanical ventilation.
+Interpretation: Remdesivir, when compared with the standard of care, has a modest but significant effect on outcomes important to patients and health systems, such as the need for mechanical ventilation.

 Study to Evaluate the Efficacy and Safety of Remdesivir (GS-5734™) Treatment of Coronavirus Disease 2019 (COVID-19) in an Outpatient Setting: ClinicalTrials.gov Identifier: NCT04501952 The PINETREE was a Phase 3, randomized, double-blind, placebo-controlled study evaluating the efficacy and safety of a three-day course of Veklury IV in reducing the rate of hospitalization or all-cause death among non-hospitalized COVID-19 patients at high risk for disease progression.